infinum/ios-handbook/Basics/Naming.md

 ## Basic:

-* use descriptive names
+* Use descriptive names
-* lower camel case for classes, methods, variables, etc.
+* Lower camel case for classes, methods, variables, etc.
-* class names should be capitalized
+* Class names should be capitalized
-* method names and variables should start with a lowercase letter
+* Method names and variables should start with a lowercase letter
-* use `_` for private methods and variables _(open for discussion)_
+* Use `_` for private methods and variables _(open for discussion)_

 ### Preferred: